Mike McDermott (athlete): Post-athletic careers

 McDermott was a director of the well-known Illinois Athletic Club from 1950-1963, managing the club that helped develop many of America's top Olympic swimmers and water polo players.
 Hall of Fame swimmers developed by the Illinois Athletic Club included Johnny Weissmuller, Sybil Bauer, Jam Handy, Harry Hebner, and Ethel Lackie.

 In 1955, he was chairman of the Olympic Organizing Committee the year the American water polo team won the Pan American Games.
 After his athletic career ended, he founded and operated M.J.
 McDermott and Company, a successful Chicago-based general contracting firm.

 Having resided for many years at Chicago's 400 East Randolph Street, McDermott died on October 19, 1977 at the age of 77 at Chicago's Mercy Hospital and was buried in the Mount Olivet Catholic Cemetery.
 He was survived by his wife Minnie of 60 years.

 Honors

 In 1955 McDermott was named to the prestigious Helms Athletic Foundation Hall of Fame for his swimming accomplishments.
 He was honored by the Illinois Athletic Club on several occasions.

 McDermott was a recipient of the Missouri Athletic Trophy for placing first in the St. Louis Missouri ten mile swim three times.

 He was elected to the USA Water Polo Hall of Fame in 1976 and officially inducted in 1980.

-McDermott was inducted into the International Swimming Hall of Fame as an "Honor Swimmer" in 1969.
-He was inducted into the USA Water Polo Hall of Fame.
+McDermott was inducted into the International Swimming Hall of Fame as an "Honor Swimmer" in 1969, and was inducted into the USA Water Polo Hall of Fame in 1976.